Key government initiatives to eradicate child labour in india

 - Build awareness among parents and employers about the long-term harm caused by child labour

-Through strategic partnerships and on-ground interventions, these efforts ensure that laws translate into real change for vulnerable children.
+Through strategic partnerships and on-ground interventions, these efforts help ensure that laws translate into meaningful change for children and their families.

-Understanding Child Labour in India: Causes, Statistics & Impacts
+Understanding Child Labour in India: Statistics and Progress

 This reduction reflects the impact of coordinated government action, stronger legislation, improved access to education, and NGO-led grassroots initiatives.
-However, millions of children remain at risk due to poverty, migration, lack of awareness, and inadequate access to quality schooling.
+However, continued efforts are required to improve awareness, strengthen educational access, and support families so that more children can benefit from safe learning environments.

 Government Initiatives to Prevent and Eradicate Child Labour in India